Dynamical quantum phase transitions following a noisy quench

 (f) $-$ In contrast, when $\xi/v$ is above some threshold value, however still with $\xi/v \ll 1$, the noise may { cause a noticeable shift of} the single noiseless critical momentum, as displayed in panel (f). { This results in a uniform} shift of the sequence of noiseless periodic DQPTs; cf. Eq. (\ref{eq:criticaltimes}).}

 { It is important to note that all DQPT scenarios in { panels (a)-(f) of Fig. 1} are fully determined by the $p_k$ function.
 It follows that any 1D fermionic two-band model subject to a noisy ramp with a behavior of the $p_k$ function analogous to that of the TFI chain will show similar postquench dynamics.
-Let us also mention that the averaged $p_k$ curves in {Figs. 1(a)-(f)} obtained from the ME, Eq. (\ref{eq:master}), are well reproduced by averaging over a { finite} sample of solutions to the SSEs in Eq. (\ref{eq:SSE}), { each SSE with a distinct noise realization $\eta(t)$;} see sec.
-C in the Supplemental Material.
+Let us also mention that the averaged $p_k$ curves in {Figs. 1(a)-(f)} obtained from the ME, Eq. (\ref{eq:master}), are well reproduced by averaging over a { finite} sample of solutions to the SSEs in Eq. (\ref{eq:SSE}), { each SSE with a distinct noise realization $\eta(t)$;} see \cite{Jafari2022}.
 This serves as a stringent check on our numerical approach.

-Summing up, we have shown how the patterns of DQPTs following a noisy ramped quench of the magnetic field in the TFI chain depend on the rate of the ramp (``sweep velocity") and the amplitude of noise fluctuations.
-Two distinct { classes of} scenarios can be identified: (i) noise having a negligible or weak effect, at most shifting the expected sequence of noiseless DQPTs; and (ii) noise causing an aperiodic, closely spaced, set of DQPTs.
+Summing up, we have shown how the patterns of DQPTs following a noisy ramped quench of the magnetic field in the TFI chain depend on the rate of the ramp (``sweep velocity" $v$) and amplitude $\xi$ of noise fluctuations.
+Two distinct { classes of} scenarios can be identified: (i) noise having a negligible or weak effect, at most shifting the expected sequence of noiseless DQPTs; and (ii) noise causing an aperiodic, closely spaced, set of DQPTs. { Note that the stochastic nature of noise does not allow us to delineate (i) and (ii) by a sharp phase boundary; only for a very small [large] ratio $\xi/v$ can we predict with certainty that (i) [(ii)] materializes after a single quench.}

 While we have here exhibited (i) and (ii) with quench protocols where one of the TFI equilibrium quantum critical points is crossed, we expect the two scenarios to be generic.
-Specifically, we have checked this for a ramped quench across both TFI equilibrium quantum critical points \cite{Jafari2023}.}
+Specifically, we have checked this for a ramped quench across both TFI equilibrium quantum critical points \cite{Jafari2023}.}{ The competition between adiabaticity and noise-induced excitations that brings about the two scenarios are known to be at play also in impacting the Kibble-Zurek scaling of defect formation when quenching across a critical point \cite{Fubini2007,Dutta2016,Singh2021}.
+It would be interesting to pinpoint related phenomena driven by this same competition.}